 The Sealevel Solution

 The vehicle test system designer and manufacturer chose the Sealevel 7161e 16-port RS-232 PCI Express card over several competitors after concluding that the 7161e offered the “right solution at a better price”.
 They have used Sealevel serial products in the past and the 7161e was able to virtually “drop-in” to the system with little implementation required other than loading the board’s software driver.
-The board and utilizes 16C854 UARTs to provide 128-byte Tx/Rx FIFOs for maximum reliability in data intensive applications and supports data rates to 460.8K bps.
-The board’s ship standard with a fan-out cables that direct connection to DB-9 or DB-25 connectors.
+The board and utilizes 16C854 UARTs to provide 128-byte Tx/Rx FIFOs for maximum reliability in data-intensive applications and supports data rates to 460.8Kbps.
+The boards ship standard with a fan-out cable that direct connection to DB-9 or DB-25 connectors.

 PCI Express cards communicate with the host processor using two pairs (one transmit, one receive) of low voltage serial signal connections called “lanes”.
 The connection from the host processor to a PCIe peripheral, the “link”, can consist of a single lane (X1) or up to 32 lanes (X32).
 The PCI Express specification was designed with compatibility in mind, so each of the following scenarios is supported:

 A PCIe expansion card will work in any slot with at least as many lanes as it contains; X1 cards will work in any PCI Express slots.